 - Preheat oven to 350 F

-- In a another bowl combine the flour, salt, and cayenne pepper -1/4 tsp if you don't like it too spicy, or up to a 1/2 tsp if you like a lot of heat.
-Using a whisk, whisk together the flour, salt, and pepper.
+In a stand mixer or using an electric mixer, cream together the room temperature butter and grated cheese, until the mixture is well mixed and fluffy. - In a another large bowl combine the flour, salt, and cayenne pepper -¼ teaspoon if you don't like it too spicy, or up to a ½ teaspoon if you like a lot of heat.
+Using a whisk, whisk together the flour, salt, and pepper to remove any lumps.
 Then slowly add the flour mixture to the butter and cheese mixture in the stand mixer.

 - Beat the dough on high for about 5 min. until the dough is very creamy.
 Be sure to scrape down the sides and bottom of the bowl occasionally.